iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

     $ python TassTrain.py

+## Testing Your Neural Network

+Before we go any further, we can now test your trained neural network.
+Add 1 or more images of each person / class you added to the training data into the testing directory, you should try with images that you did not use in the training data.
+Navigate to the root of the project and execute the following command:

+    $ python TassTest.py

 ## IoT JumpWay Intel® NUC DE3815TYKE Examples Bugs/Issues

 Please feel free to create issues for bugs and general issues you come across whilst using the Intel® NUC DE3815TYKE Docs.
 You may also use the issues area to ask for general help whilst using the IoT JumpWay Intel® Examples in your IoT projects.